PedroTrogo/app-monitor-dashboard/README.md

-#Web app to display applications logs in a dashboard
+# Web app to display applications logs in a dashboard

-* This app uses winston logger
+* This app uses winston logger to query logs